sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_6_1_other_queries.md

 The following rules apply:

-- The `version`, `key` and `componentId` parameters offer the option to retrieve all existing values, using the `*` operator.
+- The `agencyID`, `resourceID`, `version`, `key` and `componentId` parameters offer the option to retrieve all existing values, using the `*` operator.
 This is the default value for these parameters, unless specified otherwise.
 - Default values do not need to be supplied if they are the last element in the path.
 - Two additional operators are supported for the version parameter: the `+`, to indicate the latest stable version of an artefact, and `~`, to indicate the latest version of an artefact regardless of its status (draft vs. stable).
 In addition, version supports multiple values, using comma (`,`) as separator.